wfroese/wfroese.github.io/_drafts/taking-over-legacy-codebase.md

 Earlier this year I was put in charge of the team that was taking over all software development for a client of ours.

-Unfortunately, the code base was not in a good state (that's what we in the business call an understatement), and that was causing a lot of problems for the client.
+Unfortunately, the code base was not in a good state (that's what we in the business call an understatement), and that was causing a lot of problems.
 I had been working in parts of this code base for a few years, but now that I was running the entire team, I finally had the chance to address the root of the problem, rather than just putting in patches on top of patches.

 <!--end_excerpt-->